bryanwhiting/blog/creative/the-dove-evermore.md

 Will I get it?
 "Nevermore"

-What's that I hear, something slapping?
+What's that I hear, is something slapping?

 NO! by Jove!
 A creature crapping!